jianrongyu16/15-466-f20-base0/README.md

 Down key: move strikers down

 Shift: when held, your players movements are accelerated.
-Also, holding shift and direction key at the same time, when the ball is under your control (already stopped), will move the ball horizontally.
+Also, holding shift and direction key at the same time, when the ball is under your control (already stopped), will move the ball vertically.

 Space: stops the ball (You can attempt to stop the ball only when you switch to unblock and when the ball passes right thruyou)